 PUBLIC ART GRANT 2007 | SHILPA GUPTA

-Shilpa Gupta explores the idea of making art public and accessible to a wider and interested audience in this year-long project in Timeout Mumbai, a popular magazine which features contemporary culture.
-Ten thousand art prints by current visual practitioners will be inserted in Timeout once a month for a one year period which the magazine’s 5000 subscribers can pull-out.
-Visual artists, photographers, a graphic novelist and an urban researcher will be invited to open up a discussion about contemporary visual production and language.
-Artists selected for the project include Anant Joshi, Chitra Venkataramani, Bharti Kher, and Jittish Kallat, Gulam Sheikh, and NS Harsha.
-While the immediate reaction to the prints will be difficult to gauge, Shilpa is hopeful that the project will have an afterlife, “when these images might stay in people’s everyday life -- in their drawers, get pinned up on their boards, or framed.”
+Shilpa Gupta has always been invested in engaging the public in her art practice.
+In this particular project she explored the idea of making art public and more accessible to a wider and interested audience in this year-long project with Timeout Mumbai, a popular magazine which features contemporary culture.
+Specially commissioned art prints were inserted in Timeout once a month for a one year period and distributed freely among the magazine’s 5000 subscribers as a pull-out.
+Visual artists, photographers, a graphic novelist and an urban researcher were invited to open up a discussion about contemporary visual production and language.
+Artists selected for the project included Anant Joshi, Chitra Venkataramani, Bharti Kher, Jitish Kallat, Sunil Gupta, Gulammohammed Sheikh, and NS Harsha.
+While the immediate reaction to the prints was difficult to gauge, Gupta was hopeful that the project will have an afterlife, “when these images might stay inpeople’s everyday life , in their drawers, get pinned up on their boards or framed.”